JDSherbert/Audio-File-Guide/README.md

 ## 📂 File Types

 ### .aac
 Advanced Audio Codec (AAC) is a digital audio coding standard that was designed to be the successor to the MP3 format.
 Developed by a consortium of companies including AT&T Bell Laboratories, Fraunhofer IIS, Dolby Laboratories, Sony Corporation, and Nokia, AAC is now part of the MPEG-2 and MPEG-4 standards.
 AAC offers better sound quality than MP3 at similar bit rates.
-It is the default format for iTunes and Apple Music.
+It's also the default format for iTunes and Apple Music.
 AAC files support metadata and are widely used in web and mobile applications.
 - Channels: Supports up to 48 full-bandwidth audio channels
 - Sample Rates: Supports 8 kHz to 96 kHz.
 - Bit Rates: Supports 8 kbps to 320 kbps or higher, depending on the profile and application.